rapid7/metasploit-framework/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers at msfdev@metasploit.com.
-If the incident involves a committer, you may report directly to caitlin_condon@rapid7.com or todb@metasploit.com.
+If the incident involves a committer, you may report it directly to caitlin_condon@rapid7.com or todb@metasploit.com.

 All complaints will be reviewed and investigated and will result in a